-Fitch Mountain Park and Open Space Preserve is a 173-acre property that encompasses the entire peak of Fitch Mountain and surrounding slopes.
+Fitch Mountain Park and Open Space Preserve is a 173-acre property that encompasses the entire peak of Fitch Mountain and surrounding slopes east of Healdsburg in Sonoma County.
 Explore a dense forest of coast redwood, Douglas fir, California bay, madrone, oaks, and a rich array of understory species.
 Listen for a variety of bird species.
 Learn about the wildlife that calls the mountain home.

 How to Get Involved